MateenCode/WordGame-JavaScript/README.md

 ##  Word Game

-A javascript game that uses 100 most popular words in English.
-Create a function that accepts a single character argument function checks the `chosenWord` for that character function return true if the character is in the given word function should return false if the character is not in the given word
+A javascript game that uses 100 most popular words in English. function that accepts a single character argument function checks the `chosenWord` for that character function return true if the character is in the given word function should return false if the character is not in the given word